-In accordance with SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to Be Disposed Of", the Company evaluates the recoverability of property and equipment or other assets, if facts and circumstances indicate that any of those assets might be impaired.
+In accordance with SFAS No. 21, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to Be Disposed Of", the Company evaluates the recoverability of property and equipment or other assets, if facts and circumstances indicate that any of those assets might be impaired.
 If an evaluation is required, the estimated future undiscounted cash flows associated with the asset are compared to the asset's carrying amount to determine if an impairment of such property has occurred.
 The effect of any impairment would be to expense the difference between the fair value of such property and its carrying value.
-To date, the Company has not recorded any such impairment.
+As further discussed in Note 14 to the financial statements, the Company has adopted the liquidation basis of accounting and recorded an impairment reserve pertaining to property and equipment totaling \$293,019.